cyphyhouse/CyPhyHouseExperiments/README.md

 ============

 1. Follow the instruction at https://github.com/cyphyhouse/Cymulator to install Cymulator.
 We assume the catkin workspace is under `catkin_ws`.

+   - (Optional) Follow the instruction at https://github.com/chaolmu/gazebo_models_worlds_collection to download and install additional Gazebo simulation worlds for better looking scenes.

 1. Clone and install CyPyHous3 middleware under any directory (does not need to be in `catkin_ws`).
    ```shell
    git clone https://github.com/cyphyhouse/CyPyHous3.git --branch for-cymulator  # Clone the repo with the for-cymulator branch